 Car Collections and Digital Technology

-A new Table of Contents (see bottom footer) was also activated during 2016; it links to the revised webpages and topics.
+A new Table of Contents (see bottom footer) was activated in 2016; it links to the revised webpages and topics.
 The original Table of Contents is now the "Archive-Table of Contents"; it can access the old webpages.

-Further Web page updates were made later in 2016 after visiting three auto museums in Indiana.
+Many web page updates were made in June, 2016 after visiting three auto museums in Indiana.
 Two of these museums are accredited by American Alliance of Museums (AAM) and follow the "National Standards and Best Practices for U.S. Museums".
-These updates reflect "lessons learned" from these visits.
+The June 2016 updates reflect "lessons learned" from these visits.

 The news/blog section originally on this page has been moved to "CarLibrary.org-News".